swent-epfl/mvp-prd/template/5-mvp.md

 ### Event Creation

 To assess the success of Echo, we will be looking at the number of events officially held.
 We estimate that an event brings together an average of 10 people.
 Our application will be a success if we manage to organise at least 1 event per week for every 100 students.
 So, for a first-year computer science class of 600 students, at least 6 events should be organised within this class using our application.
+We will also look at the number of people attending the event per person registered as a participant.
+We should achieve an attendance rate of 80%.

 ### User Adoption & Engagement